CaptainCodeman/rdx/docs/advanced.md

 }
 ```

-## Asynchronous Effects
+## Effects

 Beyond the basic principles of "predictable state" using actions and reducers, one of the key benefits of a state container is being able to hook into the state changes / action dispatches to run additional code, or "side effects".
 Effectively "when this happens, I also want to do XYZ".

-These are things that _shouldn't_ be done in a reducer because they are either asynchronous (such as calling a remote API to fetch data) or they depend on some external state (such as the browser `localStorage`) and so wouldn't be deterministic if it was done in the reducer (which need to be pure functions).
+These are things that _shouldn't be done in a reducer_ because they are either asynchronous (such as calling a remote API to fetch data) or they depend on some external state (such as the browser `localStorage`) and so wouldn't be deterministic if it was done in the reducer (which needs to be pure functions).

 An example would be when an item in a list is clicked and becomes 'selected'.
 We might dispatch an action to set the selected state in our store and _then_ we want to fetch the data to render it.
-The fetch is a remote API call and asynchronous so it can't be done inside the reducer because we can't guarantee if it will be successful or not and we don't know how long it will take to execute.
+The fetch is a remote API call and asynchronous so it can't be done inside the reducer because we can't guarantee whether it will be successful or not and we don't know how long it will take to execute.

 This is where Effects come in.
 An async effect function converts these operations into synchronous dispatch calls to mutate the store state in a predictable manner.

-Rdx comes with an inbuilt [effects plugin](plugin-effects) which is more powerful than the basic "thunk" plugin of Redux but easier to use than something like redux-saga (and significantly smaller).
+Rdx comes with an inbuilt [effects plugin](plugin-effects) which is more powerful than the basic "thunk" plugin of Redux and possibly easier to understand and simpler than something like redux-saga (and significantly smaller).

-Effect functions can be dispatched just like a reducer function (acting as an Action Creator) but if they share the same name as a reducer function, they will always execute _after_ the reducers have been processed.
-This allows them to be executed
+Effect functions create methods on the dispatch function for the model, just like the reducer functions do.
+If you have an effect function called `load` on a `todos` model then you can call it using `dispatch.todos.load()`.
+It will dispatch a `todos/load` action through the store that you can see with DevTools, it just wont mutate the state unless there is also a reducer with the same name.
+If there _is_ a reducer with the same name then the reducer payload and the effect payload should match and the reducer will _always_ be executed before the effect function.
+At the point that the effect runs, the state has been mutated.

-### Effects Typings
+### Effects Factory

-To use it we first define an extra `Store` type as part of our store setup:
+Effects are defined in a similar way to reducers with the exception that instead of being declared as an object with reducer functions as properties, the effects property is a factory method that returns an object with the effect function properties.
+This factory method takes a parameter that provides access to the entire store state and dispatch methods.

+This requires a slight change to the store setup, with the introduction of an additional `Store` interface which adds to the `State` and `Dispatch` already defined:

 ```ts
 import { createStore, StoreState, StoreDispatch, ModelStore } from '@captaincodeman/rdx'